mpastor2017/DataViz/README.md

 ```

 ### Step 3 (Link local repo to remote)
-Now that you have created your branch, you must specify where you will be pushing your branch.
-This is done as follows:
+Now that you have created your branch, you must specify where you will be pushing it:

 ```
 git remote add origin git@github.com:MSIA/bigdatacourse.git